 John Blake has worked for Ada County Paramedics since 1999.
 Prior to his current position, John worked for Frontier Oil and Refining in Cheyenne, Wyoming where he aided in maintaining federal and state compliance.
 He also managed wastewater, groundwater and air compliance programs.
-In his current position, John oversees the financial and administrative functions of the department, including our Community Paramedics, compliance functions, and policy and procedure development.
+In his current position, John oversees the operational functions of the department.
 John holds a Bachelor of Science degree from the University of Wyoming.
 In his spare time, John enjoys rafting, fly fishing, camping, skiing and gardening.
 Ada County Paramedics describe John as “Approachable, sincere, real, earnest and a talented paramedic.”

 Stacy Winn has worked for Ada County Paramedics since 1999.
 Prior to her current position, Stacy worked for Ada County Paramedics’ billing office.
-Stacy now oversees all Ada County Paramedics’ programs and processes including, time management, new hires, travel coordination, budget management and allocation and she is also Secretary to the EMS Advisory Board.
+Stacy now oversees all Ada County Paramedics’ programs and processes including, time management, new hires, travel coordination, budget management and allocation.
 In her spare time, Stacy enjoys reading, working in her yard and traveling.
 Ada County Paramedic employees describe Stacy as “Organized, efficient, quick and someone you just want to be around.”

 Linda Rosenwinkel has worked for Ada County Paramedics since 2009.
 Prior to her current position, Linda worked for a small credit union.
 When she started with Ada County, Linda worked as a billing department collector before taking the position of billing manager.
 Linda currently manages the Ada County Paramedics’ billing office for Ada County Paramedics’ ambulance services and coordinates patient and insurance payments.
 Linda received her degree in English from Boise State University.
 In her spare time, she enjoys camping and reading classic literature.
 Ada County Paramedic employees describe Linda as “Fun, fair and easy to work for.”